Helping environmental grassroots groups stay effective

 These advocates and activists focus primarily on environmental protection and justice, including clean air and water, a stable climate, healthy and just communities for all, and protection of our natural heritage.

-As of October 2020, Mosaic has funded more than 130 organizations, prioritizing the smallest first.
+As of November 2020, Mosaic has funded 161 organizations, prioritizing the smallest first.
 We are ensuring that support goes to groups working in all regions on a broad range of environmental issues.
 Funding supports the purchase of tools like laptops and cameras, video conference licenses, training, and other resources to transition to effective remote work.

 Green Door Initiative